 You know your market better than anyone.
 Sometimes we overthink and get stuck when it comes to content creation for our small business SEO.
 I always say that you should always err on the side of just being helpful to your customers.
+Now with the 2022 Google update that is still rolling out in early 2023, helpful content is more important than ever.
 But how do you get started, when you decide you want to show up for an important search related to your products or services?
 If you don’t have tools or an SEO to help you, you can still do a decent job of covering the basics.
 Let’s take it in a few quick steps.

 Pick a Search Phrase